astrofox827/basiccrud/README.md

 # basiccrud

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.
-It is not finished yet.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.It is not finished yet.

 ## Development server